rootiest/obsidian-ai-image-ocr/README.md

 ## Usage

+### Output Behavior

+- If a header template is configured it will be inserted before the extracted text.
+- If the "Output to another note" option is enabled:
+  The extracted text will be inserted into a new note or an existing note based on your settings.
+- If the "Output to another note" option is disabled:
+  The extracted text will be inserted at the cursor position in the current note.
+- If an image embed is selected and the
+  "Extract text from Embedded Image" command is used:
+  The extracted text will replace the embed.
+  This applies regardless of whether the
+  "Output to another note" option is enabled or not.

 ### Open An Image For Extraction

 1. Use the command palette (`Ctrl+P`) and search for "Extract Text from Image".
 2. Select the source image from the image selection window.
 3. The image data will be transmitted to the AI model for text extraction.
-4. The text from your image will be inserted according to your settings configuration.
+4. The text from your image will be [inserted according to your settings configuration.](#output-behavior)

 ### Extract Text From An Embedded Image

-1. Place your cursor in the note where you want to insert the extracted text.
+1. Place your cursor in the note **below** the embedded image you wish to extract from.
-2. If the image embed is not selected, the plugin will find the nearest image embed above the cursor.
+2. The plugin will find the nearest image embed above the cursor.
+   If an embedded image is selected, it will be used as the source and then replaced by the output text.
 3. Use the command palette (`Ctrl+P`) and search for "Extract Text from Embedded Image".
-4. The text from the embedded image will be inserted according to your settings configuration.
+4. The text from the embedded image will be [inserted according to your settings configuration.](#output-behavior)

 ## Notes